vitaliytv/litellm-operator/docs/user-guide/team-member-associations.md

 1. **Team exists**: The team referenced by `teamAlias` must already exist
 2. **User exists**: The user referenced by `userEmail` must already exist
 3. **LiteLLM Instance**: The referenced LiteLLM instance must be available

+If you use `teamRef` or `userRef`, the referenced `Team` and `User` resources must exist in the cluster (the namespace may be omitted to use the same namespace as the association).

 ### Complete Workflow Example